timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 Our current procedure is based upon prior, valid realizations.
 For example, we've previously posted about how post-hoc mind maps and similar diagrams help promote understanding, organization, and memorization.
-We first noted this phenomena in
+We first noted this phenomenon in
 [Causally Engineering Life](https://timothyb0912.github.io/blog/reading/2021/02/28/Causally-Engineering-Life.html),
 and we discussed it more thoroughly in
 [Heavy on the Graphs](https://timothyb0912.github.io/blog/psychology/practice/2022/04/30/Graph-Heavy.html).